Gonarezhou (film): Release

 The film was released in 2019.
 Gonarezhou was shown at the 2020 Pan African Film Festival.

 Production

 In 2017, Sydney announced that he was working on a feature film about poaching and that he started developing the script since 2013.
 The story was inspired by the killings of 300 elephants by poachers using cyanide in 2013.
-Principal Photography started in November of 2018.
+Principal Photography started in November 2018.